Related Posts

 2. Modulation of the HPA axis: Peptides can influence the activity of the HPA axis by regulating the release of CRH, ACTH, and cortisol.
 By modulating these stress hormones, peptide-based agents aim to reduce the physiological effects of stress on the body.

 3. Impact on neuroplasticity processes: Peptides have been found to enhance neuroplasticity processes such as synaptic plasticity and neurogenesis.
-These processes play crucial roles in adapting to stress and promoting resilience against future stressors.
+These processes are crucial in adapting to stress and promoting resilience against future stressors.

 4. Regulation of inflammation and oxidative stress: Some peptides possess anti-inflammatory properties and can help reduce neuroinflammation associated with chronic stress.
 They may also have antioxidant effects that protect against oxidative damage caused by prolonged exposure to stress.